PILLAR · LLM SYSTEMS

 Mid-training — the new norm

-Mid-training sits between pretraining and SFT.
-You continue causal LM training but with a different mixture — heavy up-weight on reasoning, math, code, possibly synthetic chain-of-thought data.
-Often combined with a WSD (warmup-stable-decay) decay phase.
+Mid-training continues causal LM training but with a different mixture — heavy up-weight on reasoning, math, code, possibly synthetic chain-of-thought.
+Typically combined with a WSD (warmup-stable-decay) schedule where the decay phase coincides with the mixture shift.
 The model becomes "reasoning-ready" without yet being instruction-tuned.
+Token budgets: $5\text{–}25\%$ of total pretraining tokens.

 Continual pretraining (CPT) — adapting a frozen base